How to Choose a 3D Scanner for Manufacturing

 1. Accuracy Requirements

-• High-precision applications (aerospace, electronics) require structured light systems
+• High-precision applications such as aerospace and electronics usually require structured light systems

-• General inspection tasks can use laser or handheld scanners
+• General dimensional inspection may use laser or handheld scanners

-The size and geometry of your parts directly affect your choice:
+The size, complexity, and accessibility of parts directly affect scanner selection.

-• Small to medium parts → structured light scanners
+• Small to medium components → structured light scanners

-Your production workflow determines whether you need manual or automated scanning:
+Your inspection workflow often determines whether manual or automated scanning is better.

-Inline inspection systems are ideal for real-time quality control in production lines.
+Inline inspection systems are ideal for real-time quality control and production monitoring.

 4. Production Environment

-Laser systems are generally more robust in challenging environments.
+Laser-based systems are often more adaptable in demanding industrial environments.

-If your goal is smart manufacturing, integration is essential.
+If your factory is moving toward smart manufacturing, system integration is critical.

-Automated 3D inspection systems can be integrated with robots and production lines, enabling:
+Automated 3D inspection systems can integrate with robots, conveyors, and production lines to provide:

 Types of 3D Scanners Used in Manufacturing